martendebruijn/npm-update/README.md

 ## Roadmap

-- [ ] Create pull requests on GitHub
-- [ ] Create merge request on GitLab
-- [ ] Add details/summary to MR body
+- [ ] Create tests to test if minor and patch dependencies are succesfully upgraded
 - [ ] Run project test scripts before committing anything
+- [ ] Create a merge request on GitLab (self/work hosted)
+- [ ] Create a pull request on GitHub
+- [ ] Create a merge request on GitLab
+- [ ] Add a tabel inside a details/summary in the body of a pull/merge request

 ## Authors and acknowledgments